-President Obama's 2012 Executive Order grants California High School Students and Graduates the right to apply of work permits, NV driver’s licenses and Protection from Deportation for 2 years.
-To qualify one must have arrived in the U.S. before the age of 16, have been continuously present in the U.S. since July 2007, be a person of good moral character and currently under the age of 32 as June 2012.
+President Obama's 2012 Executive Order grants High School Students and Graduates the right to apply of work permits, and provides Protection from Deportation for 2 years.
+To qualify one must have arrived in the U.S. before the age of 16, have been continuously present in the U.S. since July 2007, be a person of good moral character and currently under the age of 30 as of June 2012.
 In addition to prequalifying you, our lawyers will take a history of the Immigration Status of your parents or other family members to see if they qualify for an immigration benefit as well.

 Our immigration attorneys are of the opinion the President's Order will be upheld by the Federal Courts.